 and

 In particular, if $m \to \infty$ and $m \varepsilon^4 \to 0$, then

 furthermore, if $y \to 0$, then $\bar \B^{-1}(y) \sim m/2 + \sqrt{m\log(1/y)/2}$. \end{lemma}

-\begin{proof} Let's first provide the upper and lower bound for the inverse of the standard Gaussian cdf, which is given in Lemma 36 of \citetalias{cast20MT}: denote $h = \bar \Phi(z)$, the upper tail probability of the standard Gaussian, for any $y \in (0, 1/2)$,
+\begin{proof} We start with introducing the upper and lower bounds for the inverse of the standard Gaussian cdf in Lemma 36 of \citetalias{cast20MT}: denote $h = \bar \Phi(z)$, for any $h \in (0, 1/2)$, the upper tail probability of the standard Gaussian is